Steve Young (software engineer): Awards and honours

 Young is a Fellow of the Royal Academy of Engineering, the Institution of Engineering and Technology (IET), the Institute of Electrical and Electronics Engineers (IEEE), the RSA and the International Speech Communication Association (ISCA).

 He received the IEEE Signal Processing Society Technical Achievement Award in 2004, and the ISCA Medal for Scientific Achievement in 2010.
-He also received the European Signal Processing Society Individual Technical Achievement Award in 2013, and the IEEE James L Flanagan Speech and Audio Processing Award in 2015.
+He also received the European Signal Processing Society Individual Technical Achievement Award in 2013, the IEEE James L Flanagan Speech and Audio Processing Award in 2015, and the IEEE Carl Friedrich Gauss Education Award in 2021.